 In Illinois, it is a Class C misdemeanor to knowingly enroll or attempt to enroll a child in the wrong school district, or to knowingly or willfully present false information regarding the residency of a child for enrollment purposes.
 See 105 ILCS 5/10-20.12b(e)-(f).

-In addition, as noted above, the person who enrolled the student will be billed for each day of non-resident tuition.
+In addition, as noted above in the section titled "If Non-Residency Is Proven," the person who enrolled the student will be billed for each day of non-resident tuition.